Netflix powers through 2 billion content requests per day with Java-driven architecture.

 Andy Glover and Jon Schneider check processes.

 Putting members in control and serving up targeted content based on their preferences has made Netflix the world’s leading internet television network.
 Just about everyone is familiar with its flexible, on-demand model.
 Some consumers are even ditching their traditional satellite and cable services in favor of an "all-you-can-eat" TV service.
-For about US$10 per month, Netflix members can watch as many movies and shows as they want—anytime, anywhere, on nearly any internet-connected screen.
+For a monthly fee, Netflix members can watch as many movies and shows as they want—anytime, anywhere, on nearly any internet-connected screen.
 They can play, pause, and resume watching, all without commercials or commitments.

 Java's innate scalability has played a key role in enabling Netflix to expand its service to more than 57 million members in 50 countries.
 Collectively, these viewers enjoy more than 1 billion hours of shows and movies per month, including original series, documentaries, and feature films.

-"The vast majority of the services running within our architecture are built on Java and the Java Virtual Machine [JVM]," says Andrew Glover, delivery engineering manager at Netflix.
-"Netflix uses a stateless architecture, so as we bring in more customers we are able to bring up more instances relatively easily.
-We have thousands of Java processes running all the time, yet as we grow we don’t have huge infrastructure challenges.
+"The vast majority of the services running within our architecture are built on Java and the Java Virtual Machine [JVM]," says Andrew Glover, director of delivery engineering at Netflix.
+"Netflix uses a stateless architecture, so as we bring in more customers, we are able to bring up more instances relatively easily.
+We have thousands of Java processes running all the time.
+Yet as we grow, we don’t have huge infrastructure challenges.
 We also have a lot of open source tools that are Java-based, which makes it easy to monitor, upgrade, and scale our services."

 Glover (right) and Adam Jordens confer.
 “The vast majority of the services running within our architecture are built on Java and the Java Virtual Machine," Glover says.